CanSino Biologics: COVID-19 vaccine development

 AD5-nCOV, trade-named Convidecia, is a single-dose viral vector COVID-19 vaccine developed by CanSino.
 Since late 2020, it has been in Phase III trials in Chile, Mexico, Pakistan, Russia, and Saudi Arabia with 40,000 participants.

 In February 2021, global data from Phase III trials and 101 COVID cases showed that the vaccine had a 65.7% efficacy in preventing moderate symptoms of COVID-19, and 91% efficacy in preventing severe disease.
 It has similar efficacy to the Janssen vaccine, another one-shot adenovirus vector vaccine with 66% efficacy in a global trial.
 Its single-dose regimen and normal refrigerator storage requirement make it a favorable vaccine option for many countries.
-It is currently under evaluation for emergency use listing by the WHO.
+The vaccine is approved for emergency use listing by the WHO.

-In April 2021, CanSino Biologics has begun clinical trials for Covid-19, a vaccine that may be administered by inhalation rather than injection.
+In April 2021, CanSino Biologics began clinical trials for a version of its COVID-19 vaccine administered by inhalation rather than injection.
+Rollout of inhaled boosters began in China in October 2022.

 Convidecia is approved for use by some countries in Asia, Latin America, and by Hungary.
 Production capacity for Ad5-NCov should reach 500 million doses in 2021.
 Manufacturing will take place in China, Malaysia, Mexico, and Pakistan.